tarwn/lessthandot-hugo/blogs/content/posts/2009-06-09-changing-exec-to-sp_executesql-doesn-t-p.md

 go
 ```

-Now let&#8217;s see how many plans we have
+Now let's see how many plans we have

 sql
 select q.text,cp.usecounts,cp.objtype,p.*,